Minimum Wage

 What are the things that business owners need to know about Nebraska’s minimum wage laws?

-There are different things that business owners should consider to ensure compliance and to keep their business operations running smoothly despite wage hikes.
+There are different things that business owners should consider to ensure compliance with Nebraska labor law and to keep their business operations running smoothly despite wage hikes.

 Employee misclassification, for instance, is a common issue.
 Minimum wage laws (and their rates) can vary according to the type of employee, the employee benefits, and more.